 If you are one of those people who can’t sleep with even a little bit of light, then you are not alone?
-Infact I am one of those people who need complete darkness and silence while sleeping.
-And really sometimes finding just the right sleeping environment isn't easy and sleep masks can provide that effectively by blocking out the light from falling onto your eyes during sleep, especially when you’re incapable of cutting it right at the source.
+In fact I am one of those people who need complete darkness and silence while sleeping.
+And really sometimes finding just the right sleeping environment isn't easy and sleep masks can provide that efficiently by blocking out the light from falling onto your eyes during sleep, especially when you’re incapable of cutting it right at the source.
 Sleep masks also provide your eyes with the rest it deserves.

-I have done a good amount of research about eye masks to be able to list out the best options that are in the market today.
+I have done a good amount of research about eye masks to be able to list out the best options that are on the market today.
 The eye masks I used during these tests can be classified into two sections, one specifically used during my sleep and the other, during my afternoon nap time in order to find out which is ideal for sleeping and which is more for mere relaxation.
 I hope that the list of masks that I’ve enlisted will help you get your ideal eye mask, providing you the best night’s sleep!

 I’ve made a list of 8 eye masks that I personally felt were better than the rest, reasons for which I shall be listing.
 I will also mention some concerns I have about them (if any exist) so that you may steer clear of it if need be.
 Without further ado, the list is presented below:

 This sleeping mask is super lustrous in texture and very effective for a good night’s sleep.
 Further, it being light-weight in nature makes it portable and therefore ideal for traveling.
 Of course, if you are looking for an eye mask that is most effective with regards to being portable, super comfortable (and plushy) as well as keeping the light out, I think there is no better choice in the market today than the Alaska Bear Natural Silk eye mask; no doubt that this would be my #1 recommendation to anyone.